 - Lay all of the papers next to each other to make a big landscape.
-Everyone takes turns driving the auto or train.
+Everyone takes turns driving the car or train.

 Variation: Everyone works in groups of 2.
-Give each pair a little auto or train to drive along the ‘road’ that is drawn.
+Give each pair a little car or train to drive along the ‘road’ that is drawn.

 - Tell a story about someone lying on their back.
 They look at the sky.
 They watch the clouds.
 They think that one is like a horse.
 Point out different shapes such as round and big, like a plate.

 - Describe the sizes.
 Use words like big, small, wide, narrow, thick, thin, left, right, round, hollow, under, above, etc.

 - Have everyone make his/her own cloud.
 They can draw clouds in the ground or sand or on large sheets of paper.
 They can also make clouds by gluing cotton balls or wool onto sheets of paper.

 - Have several people with very different clouds stand before the group.
 Let everyone help to describe the shapes.

 - Save the cloud drawings for G3: Cloud Game.

 Variation: Instead of drawing clouds, let people in the group take turns describing different clouds they see in the sky.
 Others try to guess from the description which cloud it is.